24 April 2015

 Twelfth meeting: Bangkok, 23-25 October 2012

-The workgroup (in collaboration with UNICEF) on the development of an extended set for measuring disability among children and youth (ES-C) presented a review of the conceptual framework for question development and a proposed set of questions.
+The workgroup (in collaboration with UNICEF) on the development of specific question modules designed to measure disability among children presented a review of the conceptual framework for question development and a proposed set of questions.
 An update on the Multiple Indicator Cluster Surveys (MICS) was presented on behalf of UNICEF, as well as, a presentation by a representative from ADAPT (formerly the Spastics Society of India) on the cognitive testing of the module on child functioning and disability in India.
-Following the presentations, the delegates discussed proposed question set by domain and suggested revisions were provided to workgroup.

-The 13th meeting was hosted by the Higher Council for Affairs of Persons with Disabilities (HCD) in collaboration with the Jordanian Department of Statistics.
-The meeting was attended by 165 persons;
+The 14th meeting was hosted by the National Institute of Statistics and Censuses (INDEC).
+The meeting was attended by 103 persons;

-- 140 representatives from universities or national institutes of public health or other national research bodies or ministries (France, Japan, Jordan -124, Korea-2, Kuwait-2, Saudi Arabia-7, Sudan-2, United Kingdom);
+- 43 representatives from universities or national institutes of public health or other national research bodies or ministries (Argentina-34, Australia, China, Japan, Saudi Arabia-3, South Africa-2, United Kingdom);

-- 3 representatives from the National Center for Health Statistics (WG Secretariat);
+- 4 representatives from the US National Center for Health Statistics (WG Secretariat);

-- 3 representatives from organizations representing persons with disabilities (A Global Voice for Autism (AGVFA)-2, Handicap International); and
+- 1 representative from an organization representing persons with disabilities (Handicap International); and

-- Review and approve analyses of results of country data collection using the Washington Group Short Question Set (WG SS)
+- Present a final update of analyses of results of country data collection using the WG Short Question Set (WG SS)

-- Review and approve guidelines for analyzing data obtained from the Washington Group Extended Question Set on Functioning (WS ES-F)
+- Review and approve guidelines for analyzing data obtained from the WG Extended Question Set on Functioning (WG ES-F)